alabou/bcp-006-03/docs/NMOS With H.265.md

 - [Parameter Sets Transport Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-transport-mode)
   A Receiver declares the `parameter_sets_transport_mode` capability to indicate that it supports bitstreams using parameter sets provided either only out-of-band, only in-band or in-and-out-of-band.
 The in-band parameter sets MAY update, augment or duplicate the parameter sets received out-of-band.
 A Receiver declaring the `in_band` or `in_and_out_of_band` capabilities MUST be capable of decoding in-band parameter sets that update, augment or duplicate the parameter sets received out-of-band.
 A Receiver declaring the `out_of_band` capability MUST be capable of decoding in-band parameter sets that duplicate the parameter sets received out-of-band.

-  All the parameter sets used by the bitstream MUST be compliant with the profile and level explicitly or implicitly declared in the members profile_idc, level_idc and constraint_set\<N\>_flag of the AVC_video_descriptor of an MPEG2-TS transport stream.
+  All the parameter sets used by the bitstream MUST be compliant with the profile and level explicitly or implicitly declared in the transport stream.
 The parameter sets MUST be specified in-band through the H.265 bitstream.
 See the [Parameter Sets](#parameter-sets) section for more details.

   A Receiver consuming H.265 from a multiplexed stream MUST support the `in_band` mode or be unconstrained.